-UseGCLogFileRotation specifies the log file rolling policy, much like log4j, s4lj, etc. NumberOfGCLogFiles denotes the max number of log files that can be written for a single application life cycle.
+UseGCLogFileRotation specifies the log file rolling policy, much like log4j, s4lj, etc. NumberOfGCLogFiles denotes the max number of log files we can write for a single application life cycle.
 GCLogFileSize specifies the max size of the file.
 Finally, loggc denotes its location.

-Point to note here is that, there are two more JVM parameters available (-XX:+PrintGCTimeStamps and -XX:+PrintGCDateStamps) which can be used to print date-wise timestamp in the GC log.
+One point to note here is that there are two more JVM parameters available (-XX:+PrintGCTimeStamps and -XX:+PrintGCDateStamps) that we can use to print date-wise timestamps in the GC log.

-For example, if we want to assign a maximum of 100 GC log files, each having a maximum size of 50 MB and want to store them in ‘/home/user/log/’ location, we can use below syntax:
+For example, if we want to assign a maximum of 100 GC log files, each having a maximum size of 50 MB, and we want to store them in the ‘/home/user/log/’ location, we can use the below syntax:

 -XX:+UseGCLogFileRotation -XX:NumberOfGCLogFiles=10 -XX:GCLogFileSize=50M -Xloggc:/home/user/log/gc.log

 However, the problem is that one additional daemon thread is always used for monitoring system time in the background.
-This behavior may create some performance bottleneck; that’s why it’s always better not to play with this parameter in production.
+This behavior may create some performance bottleneck, which is why it’s better to not play with this parameter in production.

-It’s very common for a large application to face out of memory error which, in turn, results in the application crash.
-It’s a very critical scenario and very hard to replicate to troubleshoot the issue.
+It’s very common for a large application to face an out of memory error, which in turn results in an application crash.
+It’s a very critical scenario, and very hard to replicate to troubleshoot the issue.

-That’s why JVM comes with some parameters which dump heap memory into a physical file which can be used later for finding out leaks:
+That’s why JVM comes with some parameters to dump heap memory into a physical file that we can use later to find leaks: